 The CAB has a wide remit to engage on behalf of the cystinosis patient community.
 The members of the CAB are parents of children with cystinosis and adults who themselves have cystinosis.
 They are nominated to sit on CAB by their national cystinosis patient organisations.
 CAB members are educated and trained in clinical trials, drug development and research.
 The CAB can provide the patient voice and patient expertise.

 In other disease areas, CABs have been able to provide recommendations that have ensured better recruitment and retention on clinical trials, recommendations on improvements in research study design, recommendations on improvements for educational materials, to name but a few.
-The CAB process has been shown to support faster progress through EMA and FDA processes.
+The CAB process has been shown to support faster progress through European Medicines Agency (EMA) and US Food and Drug Administration (FDA) processes.

 The CAB can offer expertise on: